 Employment-based visas in Las Vegas Nevada are divided into five different preference categories.
 These five categories describe the different levels of preference afforded to different types of foreign workers.
 The second preference category is for those who are considered professionals that fall under either of the following categories:

 - Advanced Degree: To qualify under this classification, the foreign worker must be applying for a job that requires an advanced degree and the foreign worker must possess that degree or its equivalent.
-For example, a bachelor's degree plus five years progressive work experience in the designated field.
+For example, a bachelor's degree plus five years of progressive work experience in the designated field.

 - Exceptional Ability: To qualify under this classification, the foreign worker must show evidence of exceptional ability in the sciences, arts, or business.
 Exceptional ability “means a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.”